semiologic/wp-db-backup/readme.txt

    For example:
    `$ cd /wordpress/`
-   `$ chgrp www-data wp-content` (where "`www-data`" is the group your FTP client uses) `$ chmod g+w backup`
+   `$ chgrp www-data wp-content` (where "`www-data`" is the group your FTP client uses) `$ chmod g+w wp-content`

 == Frequently Asked Questions ==

+= How do I restore my database from a backup? =

+Briefly, use phpMyAdmin, which is included with most hosting control panels.
+More details and links to further explanations are [here](http://codex.wordpress.org/Restoring_Your_Database_From_Backup).

+= My backup stops or hangs without completing. =

+If you edit the text of wp-db-backup.php in a text editor like Notepad, you’ll see around line 50 the following:

+`/**
+* Set MOD_EVASIVE_OVERRIDE to true
+* and increase MOD_EVASIVE_DELAY
+* if the backup stops prematurely.
+*/
+// define('MOD_EVASIVE_OVERRIDE', false);
+define('MOD_EVASIVE_DELAY', '500');`

+Do what it says: un-comment MOD_EVASIVE_OVERRIDE and set it to true like so:

+`define('MOD_EVASIVE_OVERRIDE', true);`

+That will slow down the plugin, and you can slow it even further by increasing the MOD_EVASIVE_DELAY number from 500.

+Better yet, put the lines that define the `MOD_EVASIVE_OVERRIDE` and `MOD_EVASIVE_DELAY` constants in your wp-config.php file, so your settings don't get erased when you upgrade the plugin.

-= What are wp-db-backup.mo and wp-db-backup.pot for? =
+= What is wp-db-backup.pot for? =

-These files are used by non-English users to translate the display into their native language.
+This files is used by non-English users to translate the display into their native language.
 Translators are encouraged to send me translated files, which will be made available to others here: http://www.ilfilosofo.com/blog/wp-db-backup/i18n/ http://dev.wp-plugins.org/browser/wp-db-backup/i18n/